WebAssembly/spec/spectec/test-prose/TEST.md

 allocelem rt ref*
 1. Let ei be { TYPE: rt; ELEM: ref*; }.
+2. Let a be |s.ELEM|.
-2. Append ei to the s.ELEM.
+3. Append ei to the s.ELEM.
-3. Return |s.ELEM|.
+4. Return a.

 allocelems x_0* x_1*
 1. If x_0* is [] and x_1* is [], then: